 - Regular maintenance

-The Club recommends that annual servicing should be carried out by properly qualified experts, and ideally this means by a member of the Approved Workshop Scheme (AWS).
+The Club recommends annual servicing is carried out by properly qualified experts, and ideally this means by a member of the Approved Workshop Scheme (AWS).
 The AWS was set up jointly by The Camping and Caravanning Club, the Caravan Club and the National Caravan Council (NCC) to ensure consistent standards and good practice in the caravan repair industry.
-The NCC now administers the scheme and it has proved a great success with nearly 250 caravan, motor caravan and mobile workshops now in membership.
+The NCC now administers the scheme and it has proved a great success with more than 350 caravan, motor caravan and mobile workshops now in membership.
 Please note that the majority of AWS centres that handle motorhomes deal with servicing and repairs to the habitation area only and not the base vehicle.

-Remember that not all items in the caravan or motorhome will be covered by the annual service by default.
+Remember, not all items in the caravan or motorhome will be covered by the annual service by default.
 The refrigerator, for example, may need periodic servicing, with at least one company requiring an annual service for its fridges as part of the warranty agreement.
-However, refrigerators as with cookers and space heaters are normally checked only for correct functioning during an annual service.
-You should check the applicable component maker’s instructions or warranty for the frequency of servicing of these items and advise your workshop if you require the appliance to be serviced rather than just checked for function.
+However, refrigerators - as with cookers and space heaters - are normally only checked for correct functioning during an annual service.
+You should check the applicable component maker's instructions or warranty for the frequency of servicing of these items and advise your workshop if you require the appliance to be serviced rather than just checked for function.

 You may be asked by your workshop to have a periodical inspection report (PIR) undertaken of your mains electrical system at additional cost.
-This check must only be undertaken by qualified personnel.
+This check must only be undertaken by a qualified person.
 It is part of the UK Wiring Regulations and recommended by caravan and motorhome manufacturers.
 Such checks should be undertaken at least every three years.
-Some campsites may require evidence of this electrical check having been completed although Club Sites do not do so, on the basis that the Club’s responsibility for electrical safety ends at the Club’s bollard and the user is responsible thereafter.
+Some campsites may require evidence of this electrical check having been completed although Club Sites do not do so, on the basis that the Club's responsibility for electrical safety ends at the Club's bollard and the user is responsible for his or her unit.

 Owner checks and maintenance